inerhead/git-getstarted/commands.md

 	- git reset --hard 89rfgr87 -> go to specific commit without changes
 	- git reflog  -> to see all commits done
 	- git config core.autocrlf true

+## Branches

+	- git checkout master -> to move to another branch
+	- git checkout -b <branchname> - > to create and move to another branch
+	- git branch <branchName> -> to create a new branch
+	- git branch -d <branchName> -> to delete a branch
+	- git merge <branchName> -> always locate it on the branch you want to merge with other

+## Shortcuts Alias

+	- git config --global alias.lg "log --oneline --decorate --all"

 ## Global Config